 - Though there may not be any interest payments, the price of the bond rises steadily towards the end of the term.
 This is because the bonds are paid in full at maturity.

 Let’s take an example of a discount bond.

-Yield may also trade higher than the coupon rate.
+The yield may also trade higher than the coupon rate.
 It happens when the price is much lower than the face value.
 This clearly shows that it is a deeply discounted bond.
-Similarly when the credit rating of the company is reduced by a credit rating agency, then investors start selling in the secondary market at high volumes.
-This reduces the fair value of bonds thereby increasing the yield.
+Similarly, when the credit rating of the company is reduced by a credit rating agency, then investors start selling in the secondary market at high volumes.
+This reduces the fair value of bonds, thereby increasing the yield.

 Yield to Maturity (YTM) of Discount Bonds

 YTM is the IRR – internal rate of return of the investment in a bond, if an investor holds the bond until maturity with all payments made as per scheduled and reinvested at the equivalent rate.
 To understand The Yield to Maturity of a discount bond, it is better to start with bonds that do not pay a coupon.
 Then some of the more complex issues with coupon bonds become understandable.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 YTM of a discount bond is calculated as